loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 [?]
 Enter name of the directory to contain the project: loopback-getting-started
 ```

-{% include note.html content="
-You can use a different name for the application, but if you do, be sure to substitute your name for \"loopback-getting-started\" throughout the rest of this tutorial.
+{% include note.html content="You can use a different name for the application, but if you do, be sure to substitute your name for \"loopback-getting-started\" throughout the rest of this tutorial.
 " %}

 Then the tool will ask you what kind of application to create: